Usage Examples

 & filefortress update

-Write-Host "Performing full scan..." -ForegroundColor Cyan
+Write-Host "Scanning all remotes..." -ForegroundColor Cyan

-& filefortress remotes scan --full
+& filefortress remotes scan

 # Find duplicates